Cipscis/advent-of-code/2025/02/README.md

 If the input were orders of magnitude larger then perhaps performance enhancements of the sort I tried before might be worth it.
 But that optimisation was difficult to scale, and the input is _not_ orders of magnitude larger.

+Because I'd ripped out a bunch of unnecessary part one code for this part, I went back and added some simpler code so I'd still be calculating the solution to part one.

 For my input, the solution to part two was **46,666,175,279**.